marioscience/car-auction-project/README.md

-This is an app for the application to instacarro fron end dev position.
+This is a React app that consumes a basic JSON API and uses react components to show the returned items.
+It also has styling for said components.